 Whether you are a business owner or a sexual harassment victim, Traub Law can help you address this problem effectively and seek justice on behalf of those who have been harmed.

 Recognizing Two Kinds Of Sexual Harassment

 While there are dozens if not hundreds of behaviors that constitute sexual harassment, they can broadly be categorized into two categories.
 The first, known as “quid pro quo” harassment, occurs when someone in a position of power offers a benefit or threatens punishment to a subordinate based on acceptance/refusal of sexual favors.
 In these scenarios, the harasser is willing to trade benefits for sex or extort sex through the threat of punishment.

 The other type of harassment is known as a “hostile work environment.”
 It basically encompasses all the comments, behaviors and physical actions normally associated with sexual harassment other than those that are a direct quid pro quo.
-They include unwelcome comments, unwanted touching, crude jokes, disparaging an entire gender, graphic images or even the viewing of pornography at work.
+They include unwelcome comments, unwanted touching, physical assault, crude jokes, disparaging an entire gender, graphic images or even the viewing of pornography at work.

 If you’ve been a victim of either (or both) types of sexual harassment, you may first need to report the behavior to higher-ups within the company.
 Your complaints will carry more weight if you can provide evidence or detailed notes.
 If the problem is not adequately addressed, contact my firm to discuss more direct legal action.

 Helping Employers Prevent And Respond To Harassment